silverstripe/silverstripe-staticpublishqueue/README.md

 This will generate a fresh page and a stale page in the cache.

+### Distributed Static Cache Rebuilding
+When using the MySQL database, the static publish queue automatically uses locking to ensure that no two processes grab an item from the static publishing queue at the same time.
+This allows any number of processes to build the static cache concurrently.
+That is, if the static cache is shared between multiple servers, then all the servers can work together to re-build the static cache.

 ### The stale page

 A "stale page" is just a copy of the fresh one with a little extra HTML content in it